|

 health inequities among population groups.

-skills and capabilities of individuals, as well as action directed
+Health promotion includes action directed at strengthening the skills and capabilities of individuals, as well as action directed towards changing social, environmental and economic conditions at the broader level.

-healthy public policy, creating supportive environments, strengthening
+building healthy public policy, creating supportive environments, strengthening community action,

 developing